NGC 4395

 Scale: 717 KB

 I really wanted to capture this object.
-In Stellarium it appears quite bright, but in reality it's extremely faint—just not suitable for my skies.
+In Stellarium it appears quite bright, but in reality it's very faint—just not suitable for my skies.

-NGC 4395 is a low surface brightness spiral galaxy with a halo about 8′ in diameter.
-It contains several broad, brighter regions aligned from northwest to southeast, with the brightest one located in the southeast.
-Three of these regions have their own NGC numbers: 4401, 4400, and 4399, arranged from east to west.
-The nucleus of NGC 4395 is active, classifying the galaxy as a Seyfert.
+NGC 4395 is a low-surface-brightness spiral galaxy with a halo about 8′ in diameter.
+It contains several broad, brighter regions aligned from northwest to southeast, with the brightest one in the southeast.
+Three of these regions have their own NGC numbers: 4401, 4400, and 4399, from east to west.
+The nucleus of NGC 4395 is active, classifying it as a Seyfert galaxy.
 Notably, it hosts one of the smallest supermassive black holes with a precisely determined mass.
 The central black hole has a mass of "only" 300,000 solar masses, making it what is called an "intermediate-mass black hole."

 Add comment